Our Partners

 Volunteers wanted

 Wanting to gift your God-given skills to the Bible world?
-Excited that your work could be freely reused by Bible translators across all the continents (especially in the smaller language communities)?
+Excited that your work could be freely reused by Bible translators across all the continents (especially in the smaller language communities) and for decades to come (because the source files are available for future revisions)?
 Yes, we need you!

 Sadly we’ve seen examples of older people who’ve worked on Bible resources in their retirement years, but didn’t make their source files publicly available online.
 Often, their work or private website has disappeared offline once God called them home.
-If you’re in your later years and have skills to develop Bible resources, invest them into a project where everything is online and public and is free and open for everyone to use.
+If you’re in your later years and have skills to develop Bible resources, invest them into a project where everything is online and public and is free and open for everyone to use and to continue to build on and improve.

 Programmers